 Table 2A and 2B have demonstrated the results of the regression analysis.
-According to the coefficient of determination (R2 = 0.203), the six destination related factors gave an acceptable results in predicting the tourists are satisfied about quality of tourist's product and services offered in Bhutan.
-Furthermore, the analysis has indicated that tourists have experienced and satisfied with the six factors related to the destination, as shown in the multiple correlation coefficients (R) of 0.561.
-The result has indicated that the t-test shows the multiple regression models that have been tested here is acceptable.
-The result of the regression analysis gives us the following equation using the unstandardized coefficients.

-SATISFACTION = 0.63 + .088X1 + .067X2 + .136X3 + .343X4 + .151 $X_5 + .026X_6$ contributed to overall satisfaction.
-Each study independent variable has effect on the SATISFACTION as shown by the B of unstandardized coefficients.
-According to the result, accommodation and food provided the strongest effect to SATISFACTION (B = .343), followed by Transportation (B = .151), Image (B = .136), Attractions (B = .088), Safety & Security(B = .067) and Guide Services (B = .026).
+According to the coefficient 203 of determination (R2 = 0.203), the six destination related factors gave an acceptable results in predicting the 204 205 tourists are satisfied about quality of tourist's product and services offered in Bhutan.
+Furthermore, the Based on 206 the result of linear regression, it can be shown that all of the six independent variables of this study contributed 207 to overall satisfaction.
+Each independent variable has effect on the SATISFACTION as shown by the B of 208 unstandardized coefficients.
+According to the result, accommodation and food provided the strongest effect to SATISFACTION (B = .343), followed by Transportation (B = .151), Image (B = .136), Attractions (B = .088), 209 Security (B = .067) and Guide Services (B = .026).
 All had significance value less than .05.
-We can conclude from these statistics that the entire hypothesis, H1 to H6 is accepted since B is not equal to zero and t-test is significant at 0.01 except for guide services.
+We can conclude 210 from these statistics that the entire hypothesis, H1 to H6 is accepted since B is not equal to zero and t-test is 211 significant at 0.01 except for guide services.
+The F-ratio of 571.278 shown in Table 2C, which is very high, signals 212